How to cite this paper

 be in accordance with a "nesting" convention, to the effect that the first left parenthesis

 corresponds to the last right parenthesis.
-According to this convention, the structure of the
+According to this convention, the structure

 ()(()) looks like this, where subscripts indicate correspondence:

 However, nothing in the two basic assumptions as stated stops us from adopting